 RPPL 7-16 § 1 reads: Legislative findings.
 The Olbiil Era Kelulau finds that 30 PNC §164(a), which prohibits for five (5) years the transfer of nonresident workers from one employer to another in the Republic, is very broad.
 This limitation has created, in certain circumstances, unintended consequences of making the recruitment of nonresident workers by local employers costly, both in terms of time and money.
 For example, this provision does not serve the best interest of our business community in circumstances where the former employer of a nonresident worker has died or if the employer sells the business or if a new employer takes over the business the nonresident worker is working at.
-Often the employment of the nonresident worker is needed by another employer.
-The Olbiil Era Kelulau finds that the interest of the employer is protected by this section.
-Nonresident workers, who are otherwise eligible to be employed by another employer, may transfer employment for the duration of the term of his or her contract in cases where the employer of the nonresident worker has died, or when the business the nonresident worker is working at is sold or transferred, or if a new employer takes over the business or place where the nonresident worker is working at, or when the employer is found guilty of a crime.
+Often the employer is protected by this section.
+Nonresident workers, who are otherwise eligible to be employed by another employer, may transfer employment for the duration of the term of his or her contract in cases where the employer of the nonresident worker has died, or when the business the nonresident worker is working at is sold or transferred, or if a new employer takes over the business or place where the nonresident worker is found guilty of a crime.
 After the transfer, the nonresident worker will be eligible to be renewed by the new employer according to the current labor laws.